Study on Resource Development, Violence Against Indigenous Women & Environmental Assessment in Yukon

 The YAWC survey team is visiting the following communities in August - October: Dawson City, Mayo, Pelly Crossing, Watson Lake, Whitehorse.

-If we missed you, please drop by our Whitehorse office to participate in the survey or contact us.
+If we missed you, please drop by our Whitehorse office located at 407 Black Street to participate in the survey.

 Other Related Research